Updated: June 17, 2026

 Product ideation

-With market data on hand, you can further shape your product idea through a prism of different stakeholders steeped in customer needs — from a SaaS product manager to a developer to a product designer.
+With market data on hand, you can further shape your product idea through a prism of different stakeholders steeped in customer needs — from a SaaS product manager to a SaaS product developer to a product designer.
 An ideation cohort can provide their unique perspectives on how customer insights can be implemented into the product and help you adjust the prototypes correspondingly.

 Ideally, participants should be diverse, with representatives from each department or business function to give their relevant experience.
 At this stage, you and your product team generate and filter out ideas, prioritize user insights to identify opportunities, and group ideas into distinct buckets that may end up in a future product roadmap.